marahsaadeh/TweetStream_WebApp/README.md

    - A chart that analyzes tweet sentiments and displays the results.

 5. **TweetsList:**
-   - The main component that fetches data from the API and displays it using TweetsCard, integrating all features.
+   - The main component that fetches data from the API and displays it using `TweetsCard`, integrating all features.

 ---